technofocus-pte/msfbrcanlytcsrio/Labguide/Usecase 01/Usecase01.md

-# Usecase 1: Implement a data engineering solution for moving and transforming data with Fabric Data Factory
+# Usecase 1: Create a Lakehouse, ingest sample data and build a report​

 **Scenario**